websockets-rs/rust-websocket/README.md

 And add ```extern crate websocket;``` to your project.

 ## Usage

+The library can be compiled with tests and benches and some extra capabilities on Rust nightly.
+To enable the nightly features, use `cargo --features nightly ...`.

 See the documentation for the latest release of the library [here](http://cyderize.github.io/rust-websocket/doc/websocket), and also the examples, which are located in `/examples` and can be run with: